BrickMMO/tasks/standup-meetings.markdown

 For example:

 > **Stand Up #1**
 > This week I completed the mockups for my project.
-My project relies on using the GitHub API.
+My proejct relies on using the GitHub API.
 I have coded some basic API integrations with the GitHub API and PHP.
 The GitHub API endpoint I am using includes user profile images, but I can't get these to load.
 I reached out to another student who has worked with the GitHub API before for assistance.
 I have also setup basic PHP/MySQL hosting where I plan to deploy this project.

 ## Steps